fetchbytescom/docs/README.md

 ### Authorization

 To authenticate your requests, include your API key as a query parameter named `key`.
+You can also pass the API key as `api_key` URL parameter or in `X-Api-Key` HTTP Header.

 Example of a `GET` request: